OwenMelbz/vue-impersonate/README.md

 ### Display name

 You can change what is displayed in the dropdown by changing the `display_name_field` from within the published config - you can use accessors/mutators here or normal database columns.

+### Custom vue directive

+If you want to rename the component from `vue-impersonate` you must publish the config file via `php artisan vendor:publish` and change it within the config under the `custom_directive` param.

 ### Custom user provider